 However, many pet parents overlook one important aspect of dog nutrition: proper portioning.
 How much should we be feeding our dogs, and how do we know the exact quantity necessary for peak performance and optimal pup health?

-According to Prudent Pet, it’s a common practice to feed dogs based on their weight class, which can be categorized as follows:
+According to Prudent Pet, one common practice to feed dogs based on their weight class, which can be categorized as follows:

 - toy breed (under ten pounds)